nkapila6/nk/content/masters/cs7641-review.md

 - [18.08.2024] Added summer cohort section.
 - [18.08.2024] Added new [mlrose-ky library](https://github.com/knakamura13/mlrose-ky) for assignment 2.
 - [30.08.2024] Added A1 to-do list.
+- [15.10.2024] Updated A2 with new docs and added [pyperch library](https://github.com/jlm429/pyperch)